-Pollution in agriculture is mainly caused by intensive farming.
-Vegetables, but also fruit, garden produce, and animal breeding are polluted when the cultivation of the land is not respectful of the environment and the ecosystem.
+Pollution in agriculture is mainly intensive farming. caused by Vegetables, but also fruit, garden produce, and animal breeding are polluted when the cultivation of the land is not respectful of the environment and the ecosystem.

 Intensive farming is a way of farming that exploits the soil to its maximum productive capacity without allowing the land to lie fallow.
 Fallow is an agricultural practice that consists of setting aside a plot of land to restore its fertility.